Nanjing Massacre: Establishment of the Nanking Safety Zone

 Many Westerners were living in the city at that time, conducting trade or on missionary trips.
 As the Japanese army approached Nanjing, most of them fled the city, leaving 27 foreigners.
 Five of these were journalists who remained in the city a few days after it was captured, leaving the city on December 16.
 Fifteen of the remaining 22 foreigners formed a committee, called the International Committee for the Nanking Safety Zone in the western quarter of the city.

 German businessman John Rabe was elected as its leader, in part because of his status as a member of the Nazi Party and the existence of the German-Japanese bilateral Anti-Comintern Pact.
 The Japanese government had previously agreed not to attack parts of the city that did not contain Chinese military forces, and the members of the Committee managed to persuade the Chinese government to move their troops out of the area.
 The Nanking Safety Zone was demarcated through the use of Red Cross Flags.

-On December 1, 1937, Nanjing Mayor Ma Chaochun ordered all Chinese citizens remaining in Nanjing to move into the "Safety Zone."
-Many fled the city on December 7, and the International Committee took over as the de facto government of Nanjing.

-Minnie Vautrin was a Christian missionary who established Ginling Girls College in Nanking, which was within the established Safety Zone.
+Minnie Vautrin was a Christian missionary who established Ginling Girls College in Nanjing, which was within the established Safety Zone.
 During the massacre, she worked tirelessly in welcoming thousands of female refugees to stay in the college campus, sheltering up to 10,000 women.

-Prince Asaka appointed as commander
+Bernhard Sindberg's refugee camp

+At the age of 26, a Dane named Bernhard Arp Sindberg began his role as a guard at a cement factory in Nanjing in December 1937, days before the Japanese invasion of Nanjing.
+As the massacre began, Sindberg and Karl Gunther, a German colleague, converted the cement factory into a makeshift refugee camp where they offered refuge and medical assistance to approximately 6,000 to 10,000 Chinese civilians.

+Knowing that Imperial Japan was not hostile towards Denmark or Nazi Germany, thus showing respect for their flags, Sindberg painted a large Danish flag on the cement factory roof to deter the Japanese army from bombing the factory.
+To keep Japanese troops away from the factory, he and Gunther strategically placed the Danish flag and the German swastika around the site.
+Whenever the Japanese approached the gate, Sindberg would display the Danish flag and step out to converse with them, and eventually, they would leave.